-If you model the Ready signal in your AXI4-Stream interfaces, your Master interface must deassert its Valid signal one cycle after the Ready signal is deasserted.
+If you model the Ready signal in your AXI4-Stream interfaces, your Master interface ignores the Data and Valid signals one clock cycle after the Ready signal is deasserted.
+You can start sending Data and Valid signals once the Ready signal is asserted.
+You can send one more Data and Valid signal after the Ready signal is deasserted.

-If you do not model the Ready signal, the coder generates the signal and the associated back pressure logic.
+If you do not model the Ready signal, HDL Coder generates the signal and the associated back pressure logic.

 For example, if you have a FIFO in your DUT to store a frame of data, to apply back pressure to the upstream component, you can model the Ready signal based on the FIFO Full signal.